GlennStreetman/iplogservice/README.md

 ## Developers Notes

-If your primary domain is already in use the cloudformation scripts will allow you to use a subdomain for your backend services.
+If your primary domain is already in use the CloudFormation scripts will allow you to use a subdomain for your backend services.
 Instead of using yourdomain.com you could use ip.yourdomain.com

 Your static management page is deployed using the global Content Delivery Network(CDN) CloudFront.
 CloudFront will cache old versions of your site for up to 24 hours.
 If you make an update to your management site and want to immediately see the changes you can [create an invalidation in CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) or add a query paramater to your domain name ex. yourdomain.com?1=1